Salt Lake City Annulment Attorneys

 Annulment is the legal process through which the court declares a marriage void or as though a marriage never happened.
 Annulling a marriage has strict legal requirements and filing for one is not always an easy process.

-At Lokken & Associates, P.C., our attorneys help clients throughout Salt Lake City, Cottonwood Heights, and all of Utah determine if their marriage qualifies for an annulment and then guide them through the process.
+At Lokken & Putnam, P.C., our attorneys help clients throughout Salt Lake City, Cottonwood Heights, and all of Utah determine if their marriage qualifies for an annulment and then guide them through the process.

 See if you qualify by calling us at (801) 829-9783.
 You can also complete our online contact form.